odicforcesounds/devblog/docs/blog/distros/gentoo.md

 Note that network cards kernel config may have selected all cards. ( you just wish to install one or two )

+Maybe you don't use LVM or Raid.
+The GPU Graphics are like network cards.
+You only need to select the one You use and remove all others.

 ```
 make && make modules && make modules_install && make install
 ```